APA Style Essay: Formatting Rules Aug 06, 2018

 - Title page.
 The APA style essay title page should include the title of paper centered in the middle of the page, followed by your name and school affiliation, also centered and double-spaced.
 At the bottom of the page (also centered), you can include an author's note that gives specific information about the class or acknowledgments.

 - Running heads.
 APA formatting requires a running head on every page.
-The running head is a short (less than 12 words) summary of your title that appears at the top of each page justified left.
-The header on the title page should read "Running head: TITLE OF PAPER."
+The running head is a short (less than 12 words) summary of your title that appears at the top of each page aligned left.
+The header on the title page should read "Running head: TITLE."
 All subsequent pages should list the running head in all caps aligned left.

 How to write an APA style essay?
 There is a number of helpful guidelines you can use to improve your paper and facilitate your writing process.

 - The first step is to pick an exciting topic for the future essay.
-You should be confident that it will draw the attention of the audience, and you will be able to convey and explore it perfectly.
+You should be confident that it will draw the attention of the audience, and you will be able to convey and explore it in detail.

 - Approach the research process thoughtfully.
 If your topic is quite specific, you are to be sure that you can find all the necessary and pertinent material to ground your ideas and evidence well.

-- Keep in mind that your topic shouldn't be too broad or narrow; otherwise, you will be overwhelmed by all the information or even get faced with a lack of it.
+- Keep in mind that your topic shouldn't be too broad or narrow; otherwise, you will be overwhelmed by all the information or won't find enough of it.

-- Make up a draft of your APA essay.
+- Draft your APA essay.
 It will help you avoid any possible mistakes.
-You will have an opportunity to proofread your text and make any adjustments immediately without risk of getting a lower grade.
+You will have an opportunity to proofread your text and make any adjustments immediately without the risk of getting a reduced grade.

-One more step you are to do in order to prepare ideal writing is to create an APA style essay outline.
-It is important to see whether all the parts of your essay are equally informative, valuable and logically structured.
-We want you to look at our very generalized but helpful example to understand better what you are expected to do.
+There is one more step you are to make in order to prepare ideal writing is to create an APA style essay outline.
+It is important to see whether all the parts are equally informative, valuable and logically structured.
+We want you to look at our very generalized example to understand better what you are expected to do.

-- Introduction and your central statement (depending on the essay type)
+- Introduction with your thesis statement (depending on the essay type)